oweise/k8s-hello/README.md

 ### Create a cloud formation stack

 We do this via AWS CLI.
-On command line move to the "cloudformation" subdir in this repository, then execute:
+On command line move to the "cloudformation" subdir in this repository, then execute the following, replacing <your-parameters-file-path> with the location of the Cloud Formation parameters file you created in the preparations:

 ```
 aws cloudformation create-stack --stack-name=k8s-hello --template-body file://code-pipeline.yml --parameters file://<your-parameters-file-path> --capabilities CAPABILITY_IAM